 Cell Phones in School

 At the Ithaca City School District, we are committed to responding to the needs of our students and families.
-The use of cell phones at school has become a pressing issue that has garnered attention not only locally, but across New York State and the nation.
+The use of cell phones at school has become a pressing issue that has garnered attention not only locally but also across New York State and the nation.

 While the ICSD acknowledges that cell phones and other electronic devices have become essential communication tools, our priority remains ensuring students stay focused on learning during instructional time.
 Each building in the district has implemented guidelines to create a welcoming, safe, and distraction-free learning environment.